 Like, my fixation on Taco Bell being my favorite fast food & also being garbage has lead to the most popular video on my YouTube channel right now.

 It makes sense.
 It's the clearest video in title/execution.
 You know exactly what's going to happen before it starts.

 Whereas the least popular video on my channel is a slightly out-of-focus video of me evaluating my own poor creative decisions in creating another video, 'VR is Awesome'.
 It makes sense, unless you're me – there's no reason to watch that video.

 I don't really like the 'man to camera' video format.
 It's pretty boring/exhausting to watch the confessional style of video.
+Especially when it’s not at double speed.
 I'd like to grow that format for myself and create a longer, video essay format, experiment with some art-focused versions of the same thing.
 It's a bit of a challenge to figure out what the workflow for that might be, whether I should live capture from a tablet and draw out my thoughts or adapt another format.

 My most recent video feels more 'on track' to creating something to authentically capturing myself and my own weird interests: